Research

 Active research programs include:

-New modalities will be introduced only after they meet the same forensic reliability and human-safety standards as DetectX Audio.
+New modalities will be introduced only after they meet the same evidence-based reliability and human-safety standards as DetectX Audio and DetectX Voice.

-DetectX exists to provide a forensic reference that can be trusted.
+DetectX exists to provide a evidence-based reference that can be trusted.
 The research program is guided by a single principle: verification systems must protect human creators, not endanger them.